History of the Judaica Collection

 In 1947, the Libraries received a gift of 3,933 volumes by and about Baruch Spinoza.
 The Spinoza collection was formed by a combination of the Spinoza collections of Adolph S. Oko and Carl Gebhardt, and contains material by and about the famous Jewish philosopher.
 It was purchased and presented to the University by Dr. Simon L. Millner, Mrs. T.W.
 Lamont, Corliss Lamont, and Mr. E.A.
 Zabriskie.

-Over the course of RBML’s existence, many generous donors have come forward to donate individual pieces to the Judaica collection.
-In 2008, the Norman E. Alexander foundation donated an incredible four million dollars to support Judaica collections, both rare and general, as well as a librarian to serve these collections and its users.
+In 2008, recognizing the significance of this collection, the Norman E. Alexander foundation donated four million dollars to create an endowment to support Judaica collections, both rare and general, as well as a librarian to serve these collections and its users.